-The course is taught in collaboration with the leading cultural institutions located in Dublin and several organisations offer internships to students.
-In recent years participating bodies have included Dublin City Gallery; Dublin City Library and Archive; Glasnevin Trust; Hugh Lane Gallery; The Little Museum of Dublin; Marsh’s Library; the National Gallery of Ireland; the National Library of Ireland; the National Museum of Ireland; and St Patrick’s Cathedral.
+The course is taught in collaboration with Dublin’s leading cultural institutions, and several organisations offer internships to students.
+In recent years participating bodies have included Dublin City Gallery; Dublin City Library and Archive; Glasnevin Trust: Hugh Lane Gallery; The Little Museum of Dublin; Marsh’s Library; the National Gallery of Ireland; the National Library of Ireland; the National Museum of Ireland; and St Patrick’s Cathedral.

-Study Public History and Cultural Heritage (M.Phil.) at Trinity
+Study Public History and Cultural Heritage (M.Phil. / P.Grad.Dip.) at Trinity

-Introduction to the programme MPhil and P.Grad.Dip in Public History and Cultural Heritage by Dr. Georgina Laragy at Trinity College Dublin
+Introduction to the Public History and Cultural Heritage (M.Phil. / P.Grad.Dip.) programme by Dr. Georgina Laragy at Trinity College Dublin.

 Number of Places15 Places